 Travel Activity Kit for 1 year olds

-Our youngest is a little young for many activities small enough to fit in the organisers that I got, since most of her favourite toys are large, loud and musical, so not very plane friendly.
+Our youngest daughter is a little young for many activities small enough to fit in the organisers that we have, since most of her favourite toys are large, loud and musical.
+Otherwise not very plane friendly.
 But we did put together a couple of fun toys for her.

 Other travel activity kit ideas for 1 year olds:

-- Small board books
+- Mini board books

 - Wooden puzzles

-Quiet books are also amazing for slightly older toddlers.
-Violet is only 13 months, so we found she wasn’t quite at that age yet, but travelling with Lily at 16 months, she adored her fabric quiet books, with pockets & laces, Velcro and other activities.
+Quiet books are also amazing for older toddlers.
+Our eldest always adored her her fabric quiet books, with pockets & laces, velcro and other activities to explore.
 They are fantastic for travel too as they are soft & easy to pack!

-These days there are so many compact toys and activities that you can add to your kits and of course, you can use anything to hold it in.
+These days there are so many compact toys and games that you can add to your kits and of course, you can use anything to hold it in.
 Toiletry bag, storage case, pencil case, folder… whatever you have on hand!
 Keep it cheap and easy!